 There is a need throughout the world for uniform test methods for devices used to generate, measure, and analyze waveforms; uniformly-defined terms that describe these devices, and their operation and performance characteristics; and uniform methods of computing the values of the parameters describing these performance characteristics.
-Users need to be able to unambiguously specify the device particular applications. performance required for Manufacturers need to be able to unambiguously state the performance of their devices (e.g., instruments, components, etc.).
+Users need to be able to unambiguously specify the device performance required for particular applications.
+Manufacturers need to be able to unambiguously state the performance of their devices (e.g., instruments, components, etc.).
 Metrology facilities need to perform calibrations with well-defined methods to produce reliable, unambiguous data expressed in clear terms.
 Measurement instruments need to acquire data with well-defined methods and present it clearly.
-Technical Committee 10 (TC-10), the Waveform Generation, Analysis Committee Measurement, and Instrumentation and Measurement (I&M) Society, is tasked to develop standards to address these needs. comprises an international group of electronics engineers, mathematicians, and physicists with representatives from national metrology laboratories, national science laboratories, ADC manufacturers, the test instrumentation industry, academia, and users.
+Technical Committee 10 (TC-10), the Waveform Generation, Measurement, and Analysis Committee of the Instrumentation and Measurement (I&M) Society, is tasked to develop standards to address these needs.
+TC-10 comprises an international group of electronics engineers, mathematicians, and physicists with representatives from national metrology laboratories, national science laboratories, ADC manufacturers, the test instrumentation industry, academia, and users.

 The initial project for TC-10 was to develop the IEEE Standard for Digitizing Waveform Recorders, IEEE Std 1057-1994 [1].
-Work on this standard unofficially began with the "Seminar on Waveform Recorder Measurement Needs and Techniques for Evaluation/Calibration," hosted by the National Institute of Standards and Technology (NIST) in 1981.
+Work on this standard unofficially began with the "Seminar on Waveform Recorder Measurement Needs and Techniques for Evaluation/Calibration," hosted by the National Institute of Standards and Technology [NIST] (then the National Bureau of Standards) in 1981.
 Dissatisfied with the state of measurement standards and test techniques for waveform recorders, a group of concerned users, manufacturers, and researchers who attended the seminar formed a committee to crystallize waveform recorder specifications and achieve consensus on them.
 This effort gathered additional members and became affiliated with the IEEE Instrumentation and Measurement Society in 1983.
 The initial work was completed in 1988, and a Trial-Use Standard [2] was issued in July of 1989.
 Since that time, the standard has been substantially revised, resulting in the current standard, which now has full-use status.